Metropolitan Borough of Gateshead

-The Metropolitan Borough of Gateshead is a metropolitan borough in the metropolitan county of Tyne and Wear, North East England.
+The Metropolitan Borough of Gateshead is a metropolitan borough in the metropolitan county of Tyne and Wear, England.
 It includes Gateshead, Rowlands Gill, Whickham, Blaydon, Ryton, Felling, Birtley, Pelaw, Dunston and Low Fell.
 The borough forms part of the Tyneside conurbation, centred on Newcastle upon Tyne.
+At the 2021 census, the borough had a population of 196,154.

-It is bordered by the local authorities areas of Newcastle upon Tyne to the north, Northumberland to the west, County Durham to the south, Sunderland to the south-east, and South Tyneside to the east.
-The borough had a population of over 202,000.
+It is bordered by the local authority areas of Newcastle upon Tyne to the north, Northumberland to the west, County Durham to the south, Sunderland to the south-east, and South Tyneside to the east.
+The council is a member of the North East Combined Authority.

 History

-The district is located within the historic county boundaries of County Durham.
-It is south of the River Tyne, the historic county boundary between Northumberland and Durham.
-The metropolitan borough was formed in 1974 through the merger of the county borough of Gateshead with the urban districts of Felling, Whickham, Blaydon, Ryton and part of Chester-le-Street Rural District, with the borough placed in the new metropolitan county of Tyne and Wear.
-In 1986 Tyne and Wear county council was abolished.
+The town of Gateshead was an ancient borough, having been granted a charter in 1164 from Hugh Pudsey, the Bishop of Durham.
+The borough's functions were relatively limited until 1836, when it was made a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
+When elected county councils were created in 1889, Gateshead was considered large enough to provide its own county-level services, and so it was made a county borough, independent from the new Durham County Council, whilst remaining part of the geographical county of Durham.

-There were originally two civil parishes in Gateshead - Birtley and Lamesley, both from the Chester-le-Street RD.
-Birtley Town Council and parish were abolished on 1 April 2006.
+The modern borough of Gateshead was created on 1 April 1974 under the Local Government Act 1972, as one of five metropolitan boroughs within the new county of Tyne and Wear.
+The borough covered the whole area of five former districts and part of a sixth, which were all abolished at the same time: